 - B2B email marketing impact on revenue

-- Top priorities for email marketing 2017
+- Top priorities for B2B email marketing in 2018

-- 17 B2B email marketing examples
+- 17 B2B email marketing examples (to copy and paste)

 Email is the undisputed king of B2B marketing.